KyleKing/mdformat-mkdocs/CONTRIBUTING.md

 flit publish
 ```

-or trigger the GitHub Action job, by creating a release with a tag equal to the version, e.g. `v0.0.1`.
+or trigger the GitHub Action job, by creating a release with a tag equal to the version, e.g. `v0.0.1` and updating the version in `mdformat_mkdocs/__init__.py`.

 Note, this requires generating an API key on PyPi and adding it to the repository `Settings/Secrets`, under the name `PYPI_KEY`.